10/30/2024

 speaker

 Oh, great.
 Thanks for taking the questions and congrats on a nice quarter here.
 Two from me.
-First, I wanted to ask on the margin expansion.
+First wanted to ask on the margin expansion.
 It once again came in nice.
 Saw some upside there, especially on EPS.
 How should we think about your ability to continue to drive this margin expansion?
-Is it one of these things that 100 to 200 basis points is a good range to use so long as Throne Back to Me continues to grow at the elevated levels?
+Is it one of these things that 100 to 200 basis points is a good range to use so long as thrombectomy continues to grow at the elevated levels?
 Or is there something one time in 24?

 speaker

-Yeah, there there there.
-If you're talking about gross margin, we that is a longer term process that we've laid out for a while now, which is it's a combination of efficiencies together with the product shift as we move toward a bigger chunk of that business coming from our CABT platform.
-So that will continue if you're talking about operating margin again that also we think will outpace the gross margin.
-And I think this is the quarter that that is like some of the few the past quarters that has shown that that we have a really profitable business here and we can do both things.
-We can obviously invest in this as and we laid out again sort of clearly the four prong strategy where we can invest in innovation will invest in the clinical data in a variety of fashions as well as in the growth of our commercial and market access teams.
-All of those folk investments focused on on growth at the same time doing that in a very, very profitable business.
-So I think we are pretty clear in the prepared remarks about that that that hasn't changed from the past.
+Yeah, if you're talking about gross margin, that is a longer-term process that we've laid out for a while now, which is it's a combination of efficiencies together with the product shift as we move toward a bigger chunk of that business coming from our CAVT platform.
+So that will continue.
+If you're talking about operating margin, Again, that also we think will outpace the gross margin.
+And I think this is a quarter that that is like some of the past quarters that has shown that that we have a really profitable business here and we can do both things.
+We can obviously invest.
+Um, in this as, uh, and we laid out, uh, again, sort of clearly the four prong strategy, um, uh, where we can invest in innovation, we'll invest in, in the clinical data in a variety of fashions, as well as in, uh, the growth of our commercial and market access teams, all of those folk investments focused on, on growth at the same time doing that, um, in a very, very profitable business.
+So, um, I think we were pretty clear in the prepared remarks about that, that that hasn't changed from the past.
 It's just clearer than ever now.
 And I think this quarter puts a pretty fine point on that.

 speaker

-I was thinking operating margin.
-So you you got both of them.
+I was thinking operating margins.
+So you got both of them.
 I appreciate that.
-And then I covered

 speaker